 Whether you’re a traditional student looking to recover credit or get ahead, or a full-time homeschooler, our course options meet a wide range of student needs.
 We offer educational programs tailored precisely to your needs provided by a school system with exceptional expectations.

-We offer blended and fully online learning for high school students as well as virtual options for students in grades K-8.
-Whether you are in need of a course due to local unavailability or scheduling conflict or you need a fully online solution, Cullman Innovation Academy can fit your needs.
-We offer traditional school calendar based courses or we can work with you to develop an individual learning plan to fit your needs and help you succeed.
+We offer blended and fully online learning for secondary level students.
+Whether you are in need of a course due to local unavailability or scheduling conflict or you need a fully online solution, Cullman Innovation Academy can meet your needs.
+We offer traditional school calendar-based courses or we can work with you to develop an individual learning plan to help you succeed.

 Students in unique situations may find this solution helpful.
 The non-traditional access, allowing parent/guardians and students to develop a schedule that is best for the child, can be a great catalyst to student success.

 Please be sure to communicate if you/your student will have needs for NCAA eligibility.
-Some offerings may not meet NCAA requirements, but we have plenty of solutions to meet any need.
+Some offerings may not meet NCAA requirements, but we have other options to meet student needs.